bilol-makhmudov/workout-plan/README.md

-# My Workout Plan App
+# Workout Planner

-Vibe coded client-side web application for managing and viewing personalized workout plans.
-Users upload a `plan.json` file, which the app stores in browser `localStorage`.
-The app displays workouts by day and lets users navigate between days.
+A lightweight client-side web application for managing and viewing personalized workout plans.
+Create your routine directly in the browser (or upload a `plan.json` file) and the app stores it in your browser's `localStorage`.
+The workouts are displayed by day with simple navigation controls.

 ---